Facilitating case study active learning activities in physically-distanced learning spaces

 - Identify a case study or develop a new one.
 The case can be real or hypothetical.

-- Develop a case study handout with a series of questions to guide students’ analysis using Google Docs and/or create a Blackboard Collaborate Ultra session in which students with work collaboratively.
+- Develop a case study handout with a series of questions to guide students’ analysis using Google Docs and/or create a Zoom session in which students with work collaboratively.

 - Form student groups and distribute cases (identical or different) to each team.
 Note: Consider limiting the group size to 2-3 students.
 Groups larger than 2-3 people are encouraged to use text-based chat features instead of speaking to one another to reduce the noise volume in the room and to prevent shouting across long distances between students.